-With the rapid advancement of information and communications technologies (ICT) in the new millennium, electronic business (e-business) has become a significant element of organisational strategy to achieve competitive advantage (Yang and Lee, 2012).
-Previous studies have viewed e-business in different ways.
-Wu et al. (2009), for example, see e-business as an entity, an organization which conducts its day-to-day business functions using the internet, websites, enterprise information portals and/or other electronic network technologies.
+E-business is often discussed in the context of corporate growth or transition in the developed world, particularly in regard to the sales, marketing and procurement functions (Yang and Lee, 2012).
+E-business, however, affects many organisations - public and private in both developed and developing worlds - and potentially impacts upon all functions or processes within an organisation and its supply chain.
+At the same time, there are a number of different perspectives on what exactly constitutes e-business.
+Wu et al. (2003), for example, see e-business as an entity, an organization which conducts its day-to-day business functions using the internet, websites, enterprise information portals and/or other electronic network technologies.
 Anitesh et al. (2005), on the other hand, view e-business as a process that involves the total digitization of value chains within an organisation.
 This research assumes the wider definition of e-business as a process, as defined by Chaffey (2002, p.
 13) as "all electronically mediated information exchanges, both within an organisation and with external stakeholders, supporting the range of business processes".
-The term therefore is taken to include the use of all information systems and related technologies, irrespective of whether they use the internet or are accessed via web technologies.
+The term, therefore, is taken to include the use of all information systems and related technologies, irrespective of whether they use the internet or are accessed via web technologies at present.

-Previous studies have researched e-business deployment in large organisations, including some universities.
-Espinoza and Gonzalez (2012), for example, concluded that universities in Chile have become dependent on ICTs for managing their operations and providing services.
-In a recent study, ITU (2012) reported that Libya has recently undertaken administrative reform, especially in universities, supported by a strategic plan for developing e-business infrastructure, thus making e-business applications in the higher education sector a key component of its overall development plans.
-The Libyan Ministry of Higher Education (LMOHE) fund and manage eleven public universities, with a common management, financing and regulation system which aims to improve the universities' management and services (LMOHE, 2012).
+A number of studies have examined e-business deployment in large organisations, including some universities.
+Espinoza and Gonzalez (2012), for example, concluded that universities in Chile have become dependent on Information and Communication Technologies (ICTs) for managing their operations and providing services.
+In a recent study, ITU (2012) reported that

+Libya has recently undertaken administrative reform, especially in universities, supported by a strategic plan for developing e-business infrastructure, thus making e-business applications in the higher education sector a key component of its overall development plans.
+The Libyan Ministry of Higher Education (LMOHE) fund and manage eleven public universities, with a common management, financing and regulation system, which aims to improve the universities' management and services (LMOHE, 2012).
 Kumar and Arteimi (2009) have observed that Libyan institutions still face significant challenges in bringing about a more effective use of e-business in their daily administration processes; these include a lack of e-business infrastructure, a lack of qualified personnel and an institutional resistance to change.
 Similarly, Al-Mobaideen's (2009) study of technology adoption in Jordanian universities found a number of factors were inhibiting technology deployment, including strategy, infrastructure and networks, funding and sustainability, and organisational culture.

-The research discussed in this paper attempt to support the universities in developing more efficient ways of managing core organisational processes and associated information flows, and explores the cultural and operational implications of using e-business technologies and related processes.
+The research discussed in this paper explores the cultural and operational implications of using e-business technologies and related processes.
 It is designed to contribute to knowledge in the context of university operations and management, investigating how e-business deployment can contribute to universities' overall performance.
-It also suggests a new model for assessing the effectiveness of e-business within Libyan universities.
+It puts forward a new model for assessing the status and effectiveness of e-business within Libyan universities.